chenliweisg/Asg1/README.md

-# Ngee Ann Polytechnic webpage
+# Online course
-Introducting an education website that show case the about,achievement and courses by the school.
-The website allows users to sign up course and view all facilities in the school.
-There are some micro interaction with user such as scanning QR code, show current devices, lucky draw and change the background color of the website.
+Introducing an online e-learning website.
+The website allows users to view and sign up course.
+There are some micro interaction with user such as showing current devices and hangman game.
 # Design Process